 Today I’m sharing my traditional style of Korean Napa Cabbage Kimchi Recipe! 😀

-There are a few ways to make traditional kimchi, but my kimchi recipe is how my grandma, my mom and most of Korean family makes when it’s kimchi season.
-(Yes, there are kimchi season that everyone start making kimchi!
+There are a few ways to make traditional kimchi, but my kimchi recipe is what my grandma, my mom, and most of the Korean family make when it’s kimchi season.
+(Yes, there is kimchi season when everyone starts making kimchi!
 It’s around Nov.)

 It takes lots of your time and care but that’s why it’s so good and delicious!
 Totally worth it, hands down!